 The ReDCo Group is committed to creating the best possible work environment for our team members and offers the following total rewards package:

-• Competitive Salary • PTO • Holidays • Medical, Dental, Vision including a Health Savings Account • Health, Dependent and Transportation Flexible Spending Accounts • Basic and Optional Life Insurance for Employee, Spouse and/or Dependents • 401 K with employer contribution (100% for the first 4% contributed - employees that are 21 and over may participate) • Employee Stock Purchase Plan (buy stock at a 15% discount) • Training, Development and Continuing Education Credits for licensure requirements • Opportunities for advancement!
-As we grow, you grow with us!
+• Competitive Salary • PTO • Holidays • Medical, Dental, Vision including a Health Savings Account • Health, Dependent and Transportation Flexible Spending Accounts • Basic and Optional Life Insurance for Employee, Spouse and/or Dependents • 401k Match – 50% of the first 6% of eligible compensation up to an annual maximum of $750 • Training, Development and Continuing Education Credits for licensure requirements • Opportunities for advancement!
+As we grow, you grow with us!!

 The ReDCo Group is an equal opportunity employer with a commitment to diversity.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, national origin, age, sexual orientation, gender identity, disability, veteran status or any other protected characteristic.